20 Robert St W

 Results and Impact

-Charity Intelligence highlights these key results.
-They may not be a complete representation of Adventist Development and Relief Agency Canada's results.
+Charity Intelligence found that ADRA Canada reported many stories but little data / few results on its work.
+This may not be a complete representation of Adventist Development and Relief Agency Canada's results.

-Charity Intelligence has given ADRA a Low impact rating based on demonstrated impact per dollar spent.
+Charity Intelligence has given ADRA Canada a Low impact rating based on demonstrated impact per dollar spent.

 Impact Rating: Low